July 19, 2021

 The postponed Chanticleer conference took place virtually last month.
 I was surprised and pleased to receive first place in the CLUE Awards.
 I had won the award in 2017 for A Dangerous Descent and I didn’t think lightning would strike twice, especially since there was an extra round of judging to narrow the increasing number of thriller and suspense novels entered.

-If you haven’t read A Splintered Step, the e-book will be on sale for 99 cents (99 pence in U.K.) starting October 21.
+If you haven’t read A Splintered Step, the e-book will be on sale for 99 cents (99 pence in U.K.) for a week starting October 21.
 I think it’s the best of the series, and you don’t have to have read the earlier books to enjoy this one.
 Of course, I hope you will, and I hope you will leave a review.

 What are you doing to maintain equilibrium in this time of COVID?
 Reading?
 Writing?
 Cooking?
 Enjoying the outdoors?